parsaeisa/Notes/Software engineering/work culture.md

 > Always check your email and important group chats.

 > Don't do anything in sessions.
 Just listen.
 Writing a document for sessions is helpful.

+### Good communication

+You going to have dependency to many people in a tech company.
+This dependency can be reviewing a merge request, thinking about a problem, develop an API, etc. The people who you are depending on may not do the task very soon, you have to follow up.

+First thing when someone doesn't do the job is offering a help.

+Always have friendly tone of voice and open body language.

 ## Mindset
 ### About yourself